Al Aronowitz: Publications

 Aronowitz self-published two books, Bob Dylan and the Beatles and Bobby Darin Was a Friend of Mine.
-A third book, Mick and Mills, about Mick Jagger and Miles Davis, was not completed.
+A third book, Mick and Miles, about Mick Jagger and Miles Davis, was not completed.
 Aronowitz had a website, The Blacklisted Journalist.

 Personal life and death

 Aronowitz's wife, Ann, died in 1972.
 The couple had two sons and a daughter.
 Their son, Myles, is a photographer, who often works as still photographer on feature film productions.
 Their daughter, Brett, is a graphic designer, writer and illustrator.

 Aronowitz died of cancer in Elizabeth, New Jersey, on August 1, 2005, at the age of 77.